The State of Virtual Photography [Q+A]

 The basic level is to produce a lot, share the results on social media and enjoy a certain return with a decent number of followers and post interactions.

-There is an intermediate level of gratification, where in the face of a certain degree of quality some software houses or even Sony itself provide free hardware and software to the virtual photographer to capture their products.
-In this case, virtual photographers are considered influencers (I've been an influencer for Sony Italy for a couple of years, and got a brand new Playstation 5 a few days before its official launch) and although they do not earn money, they enjoy considerable economic advantages thanks to the free stuff they monthly receive.
+There is an intermediate level of gratification, where in presence of a certain degree of quality, some software houses or even Sony itself provide free hardware and software to the virtual photographer to capture their products.
+In this case, virtual photographers are considered influencers (I've been an influencer for Sony Italy for a couple of years, and got a brand new Playstation 5 a few days before its official launch) and although they do not earn any real money, they enjoy considerable economic advantages thanks to the free stuff they monthly receive.

 There is a third stage of gratification where the virtual photographer completely transcends the community and makes himself a name outside of it.
 Duncan Harris captures games for various software houses providing advertising material for their games, Petri Levälahti has become EA's community manager and he gets paid as such, while I have been exhibited in museums and art galleries and was able to sell my prints to the public and critics and museums, with full support from Sony, Ubisoft and other names.